 "It's not going to work!
 How am I supposed to pretend you're Valerie when you're freezing to the touch?"

-"Pretend I'm Ember or Kitty then!"
+"Pretend I'm Ember or Johnny then!"
 Phantom floated back to his previous position, ignoring the way Fenton tensed.
 "I don't care who you imagine me to be, but we are going to teach ourselves how to kiss."

 Fenton sagged against the bar at his back.
 "You're not going to let this go, are you?"